qduff/skyrcUSB/readme.md

 Have a look at the ./examples/ directory for examples, although you will likely need to take a look at the source code for more advanced usage (who needs documentation?)

-Please find the license in LICENSE.txt
+The license can be found in LICENSE.txt